 Happy Clapping – Recorded 2003-2005

 Not included here, but I thought I’d mention it, since it was the track that I worked on throughout this period which I really should have known to abandon sooner.
-Eventually I “finished” it but was not terribly happy with the result.
-I’m unlikely to ever revisit it.
+Eventually I “finished” it but was not terribly happy with the result at the time.
+Over the years I’ve grown to like it again, and it should appear somewhere eventually.

 Pen Egg On Canine Point – Recorded: 8/2/03